pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``server schema`` command returns information on the :term:`schemas <schema>` in the namespace(s) of the :term:`current connection` WBEM server.

+The format of the command is:
+    pywbemcli [GENERAL-OPTIONS] server schema [COMMAND-OPTIONS]

 The overview reports a summary by namespace of this information and the detail view (``server schema --detail``) reports the information for each